 Surrounded by beautiful ocean waters, it comes as no surprise that canoeing is such a popular team sport in Hawaii.
 The Molokai Hoe Canoe Race invites canoe paddling teams from around the world to cross the Kaiwi Channel, which spans 41 miles of open ocean.
 Fans can watch the racers take off from Hale O Lono and finish at Hilton Hawaiian Village.

 For many, a Hawaiian vacation isn’t complete without catching some waves.
 Celebrate the art of surfing at Vans Triple Crown of Surfing.
 Clear skies, warm weather, and giant, curling waves attract professional surfers from around the world to compete.
 The water sporting event begins in November and carries into early December.

 Another popular sporting event on Oahu is the Honolulu Marathon.
-As one of the largest marathons in the United States, this dash through paradise stretches across 26.2 miles.
+As one of the largest marathons in the United States, this dash through paradise stretches 26.2 miles from Ala Moana Boulevard to Kapiolani Park.
 Take in the magnificent views of Hawaii and get your heart racing.
 We can’t think of a better marathon location.